720kb/ndm/README.md

 The Shell is obviously very powerful.

 However: not all the people know how to use it from the scratch.

 Sometimes and very often, they can not use the Shell for intern/office/job reasons, or they are not willing to use it at all.

+Some of the value added of **ndm** we believe:

+You don't have to struggle with multiple terminal tabs or to go through the shell logs for checking warnigs and errors.
+You have all your projects, logs, errors, warnings, informations, in one single intuitive interface.

+You get notified as a process has finished.

+You can edit project package.json in-place, "Snapshot" projects to try some changes (i.e: update pkgs, install new pkgs, delete pkgs, and so on..).

 Forget not that: using ndm doesn't mean you can no longer use the Shell and viceversa.